usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 The Committee envisions that the Department of Justice will identify appropriate Federal agencies to oversee compliance activities for State and local governments.
 As with section 504, these Federal agencies, including the Department of Justice, will receive, investigate, and where possible, resolve complaints of discrimination.
 If a Federal agency is unable to resolve a complaint by voluntary means, . . . the major enforcement sanction for the Federal government will be referral of cases by these Federal agencies to the Department of Justice.

 The Department of Justice may then proceed to file suits in Federal district court.
 As with section 504, there is also a private right of action for persons with disabilities, which includes the full panoply of remedies.
 Again, consistent with section 504, it is not the Committee's intent that persons with disabilities need to exhaust Federal administrative remedies before exercising their private right of action.
-Education &amp; Labor report at 98. _See also_ S. Rep. No. 116, 101st Cong., 1st Sess., at 57-58 (1989).
+Education &amp; Labor report at 98. _See also_ S. Rep. No.{% fn 116 %}, 101st Cong., 1st Sess., at 57-58 (1989).

 Subpart F effectuates the congressional intent by deferring to section 504 procedures where those procedures are applicable, that is, where a Federal agency has jurisdiction under section 504 by virtue of its provision of Federal financial assistance to the program or activity in which the discrimination is alleged to have occurred.
 Deferral to the 504 procedures also makes the sanction of fund termination available where necessary to achieve compliance.
 Because the Civil Rights Restoration Act (Pub.
 L. 100-259) extended the application of section 504 to all of the operations of the public entity receiving the Federal financial assistance, many activities of State and local governments are already covered by section 504.
 The procedures in subpart F apply to complaints concerning services, programs, and activities of public entities that are covered by the ADA.